ast-grep/ast-grep.github.io/website/advanced/custom-language.md

 2. Compile the custom language as a dynamic library.
 3. Register the custom language in ast-grep project config.

-## Prepare Tree-sitter tool and parser.
+## Prepare Tree-sitter Tool and Parser

 Before you can compile a custom language as a dynamic library, you need to install the Tree-sitter CLI tool and get the Tree-sitter grammar for your custom language.